jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/4_Test Expectations with Chef InSpec/Lab_12.md

-# Lab 12: Scan the Cloud Infrastructure to validate that configuration and installed software meet your complianceand security requirements.
+# Lab 12: Scan the Cloud Infrastructure to validate that configuration and installed software meet your compliance and security requirements.
 - InSpec can also test specific cloud provider assets i.e. AWS IAM roles, security groups and other AWS resources.

 Objective: